-The School Food Service Program purchased a "Pay On-Line Program" for your student's food service account needs.
-You can go to the web site, \equiv .
+The School Food Service Program is continuing the "Pay On-Line Program" for your student's food service account needs.
+You can go to the web site, www.mymealtime.com.
 You will need to set up an account, with the user as yourself (not the student).
 You will need to know your child(ren)'s student ID number.
 You will be able to use a credit card to put money into your child's accounts.
-All additional processing fees still apply at the time of the deposit.
-New this year we have a web based point of sale system that has many features including; family meal plans, instant update with a pay online purchase, and a la cart for the lunch program can be tracked through this program, along with many new features.
+All additional processing fees still apply at the time of the deposit, and the process will take about 48 hours to get into your child(ren)s account in each school.